jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 It's a bit busy still, but looks much nicer than the original base R example.

-Remember you can also use the **[Mantel Test](https://jkzorz.github.io/2019/07/08/mantel-test.html)** or an **[ANOSIM test](https://jkzorz.github.io/2019/06/11/ANOSIM-test.html)** (or equivalent) for alternate methods to test the significance of continuous and categorical associations with your data.
+Remember you can also use the **[Mantel Test](https://jkzorz.github.io/2019/07/08/mantel-test.html)** or an **[ANOSIM test](https://jkzorz.github.io/2019/06/11/ANOSIM-test.html)** (or equivalent) as alternate methods to test the significance of continuous and categorical associations with your data.